PdxCodeGuild/PythonFullStack2/3 JavaScript/docs/03 - Events.md

 </script>
 ```

-A third way is to use **listeners**.
+The best way is to use **listeners**.
 You can have multiple listeners for a single event, which is not possible when assigning a function directly to an attribute.
 You can read more about listeners on the [MDN](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).

 ```html
 <button id="bt">click</button>